newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-irp.md

 ---
 ### Application Requirements
-- Proof of business address
+- Proof of business address, such as bank statements or a certificate of formation
 - USDoT Number
 - Tax ID or SSN
 - Truck information such as VIN#, fuel type, number of axles, and more
 - Mileage traveled in each state for the past year

->**Where to file:**
->
->New Jersey Motor Vehicle Commission
->Motor Carrier Services, IRP Section
->225 East State Street
->P.O.
-Box 178
->Trenton, NJ 08666-0178

 >**Once completed, you will have:**
 >- Registration credentials for each vehicle registered with the IRP